tylernford/cocina_build/content/_index.md

   - event_name: Annual Running of the Chihuahuas
     event_date: Sunday, May 6, 2018
     event_time: Race starts at 11:00 am
-    event_description: 'Our Annual Running of the Chihuahuas.
+    event_description: Our Annual Running of the Chihuahuas.
 Spectators are FREE but racing Chihuahuas must register to race.
-100% of registration fees benefit Winter Park Lost Pets and Poodle and Pooch '
+100% of registration fees benefit Winter Park Lost Pets and Poodle and Pooch Rescue.
     event_link_text: Register your chihuahua here
     event_link_url: eventbrite.com/e/cocina-214s-annual-running-of-the-chihuahuas-tickets-44995960128
 hero_photos: